ShaunZhxiong/musa-611-spring-2022-week11/review.md

 We've seen one Mapbox API in action.
 There are others: https://docs.mapbox.com/api/overview/.

+We can also create our own simple API services.
+These can be read-only, but often it is helpful to create read/write services as well, in order to build upon data that exists elsewhere.

 ## Web APIs

 There are a ton of useful web APIs built into most browsers.
 In this repository there are examples demonstrating [`geolocation`](webapis/geolocation) and [`localStorage`](webapis/localstorage), but there are many others: https://developer.mozilla.org/en-US/docs/Web/API.